chuckcho/youtube-8m-axon/README.md

   --top_k=50 \
   --check_point=64140
 ```
-For three different trainings (yet identical params/settings), I was able to get GAP values of *84.73%, 85.48%, 85.44%*.
+For three different trainings (yet identical params/settings), GAP values of *84.73%, 85.48%, 85.44%* were obtained.

 ### Inference for test data
 Likewise, the following will generate a csv file for kaggle submission: